-Unfortunately, the holidays have become a magical time for hackers, too.
+Unfortunately, though, the holidays can be magical for threat actors, too.

-Generally, the holidays mean many offices are empty, computer systems are often unattended, and security operations centers are short-staffed with fewer eyes on the storefront - leaving many businesses and organizations vulnerable to cyber attacks.
+Generally, the holidays mean many desks are empty.
+Computer systems are often unattended and security operations centers are short-staffed with fewer eyes on the storefront.
+The result?
+Businesses and organizations are more vulnerable to cyberattacks.

-The holidays have a very different meaning if you are a cybercriminal or hacking group – mainly, this time of year equals opportunity.
+Clearly, the holidays have a very different meaning if you’re a cybercriminal or hacking group – mainly, this time of year equals opportunity.

 A common approach cyber criminals use to discover who to attack is through "out-of-office" automatic email responses.
-They may start off with a "spray and pray approach," sending out thousands of emails en masse and then parsing the rich information of the out-of-office message.
-These messages may tell them any of the following data points: exactly who is on PTO, when they will return, their phone number for emergencies, and possibly an emergency contact.
-That's gold for hackers.
+They may start with a "spray and pray approach," sending out thousands of emails en masse and then parsing the rich information of the out-of-office message.
+These messages may indicate the following data points:

 With the onset of the holiday season, many of us have increased our online activities: booking flights, shopping for gifts, etc. Though these activities are not innately malicious, they give additional fodder to cybercriminals looking to social engineer end users to click and download their malicious payloads.

 A prime example?
-You (along with the rest of us) are likely expecting packages or messages from relatives, so an attacker could easily create spear phishing emails to emulate a FedEx or UPS package tracking number, or mass-send a holiday "greeting card."
+You’re likely expecting packages or messages from relatives.
+So an attacker could easily create spear-phishing emails to emulate a FedEx or UPS package tracking number or mass-sent holiday "greeting cards."

 Here are just a few recent examples of major attacks that occurred during or close to a holiday: